-43 See Appendix E, Table E.2 for the number of juveniles at each intersection of adjudicated offense classification and delinquency history level.
+&lt;sup>43 See Appendix E, Table E.2 for the number of juveniles at each intersection of adjudicated offense classification and delinquency history level.

 Information on the recidivism rates and the combined indicators from the risk and needs assessment tools - substance abuse, gang affiliation (whether as a gang member or as an associate of a gang member), and peer relationships - is included in Table 4.11.
 Juveniles with substance abuse, gang affiliation, and negative peer influence generally had higher recidivism rates compared to their counterparts (no substance abuse, no gang affiliation, and positive peer influence).
-Recidivism rates for juveniles with a Level 3 commitment were slightly higher for those with no gang affiliation (55%).
+Recidivism rates for juveniles with a Level 3 commitment were slightly higher for those with no gang affiliation (55%) than those with a gang affiliation (55%).
 Generally, similar recidivism rates were found for juveniles with a Level 1 or 2 probation disposition whose combined risk and need measures indicated substance abuse and negative peer relationships.